- Genetic Tests

 We perform genetic testing from:

-Cardiomyopathy is a disease of the heart muscle.We distinguish between dilated cardiomyopathy, the most common primary heart muscle disease, and hypertrophic cardiomyopathy, which is characterised by hypertrophy of the heart muscle with asymmetric thickening of the interventricular septum and reduced left ventricular cavity.
+Cardiomyopathy is a disease of the heart muscle.We distinguish mainly between dilated cardiomyopathy, the most common primary heart muscle disease, and hypertrophic cardiomyopathy, which is characterised by hypertrophy of the heart muscle with asymmetric thickening of the interventricular septum and reduced left ventricular cavity.

 There are many risk factors that increase the chance of developing dilated cardiomyopathy, but genetic factors are the most important.
 More than 40 genes are responsible for the diverse manifestations of non-syndromic dilated cardiomyopathy.